NicolasPetton/Shields/README.md

 ## Demo

-This project is used in https://nicolas.petton.fr/tw/projectify.html to render badges in the main tiddler.
+This plugin is used in https://nicolas.petton.fr/tw/projectify.html to render badges in the main tiddler.

 <a href="./screenshots/example.png"><img src="./screenshots/example.png" alt="Grey theme"/></a>